CleverCloud/documentation/README.md

 ### Clone this repo

-To begin your journey with the Clever Cloud Documentation, you need to clone this repo with this command :
+To begin your journey with the Clever Cloud Documentation, you need to clone this repo.

-`git clone <git@gitlab.corp.clever-cloud.com>:clever-cloud/clever-documentation-2024.git`

 Check your Go version, it need to be above go `1.21.1`.